drytoastman/scorekeeperfrontend/docs/backup.md

 ## Local Backups

+### Automatic
 Every time the scorekeeper backend is shutdown normally using the Shutdown command, a backup of the local database is saved in $HOME/scorekeeper/$VERSION/backup/ with a date and schema information in the name.

+### Manual
+You can also manually make a backup from the Scorekeeper Status Window using File &rarr; Backup Database.

-These backups can be restored from the Scorekeeper Status Window using File &rarr; Import Backup Data.
+Either of these backups can be restored from the Scorekeeper Status Window using File &rarr; Import Backup Data.

 ## Online Backups

-The primary Scorekeeper database is backed up on a daily basis.
+The primary Scorekeeper server database is backed up on a daily basis to a offsite server.